Associate Professor

 BIO

-Overview: I am an Associate Professor in Applied Biomechanics (clinical and sport) with over 125 peer-reviewed publications.
-My research and academic leadership span physiotherapy and sports biomechanics.
-I currently serve as an Associate Editor for the Sports Biomechanics journal and a Professional Member for the International Society of Biomechanics in Sport.
-I am the Lead Biomechanics researcher at the University of Waikato Adams Centre for High Performance and Senior Academic for the Division of Health looking after the interest of our Division in the Bay of Plenty area or New Zealand.
+Overview: Kim Hebert-Losier is an Associate Professor in Applied Biomechanics (clinical and sport) within the School of Sport and Human Movement at the University of Waikato with over 140 peer-reviewed publications.
+Her research and academic leadership span physiotherapy and sports biomechanics.
+She currently serve as an Associate Editor for the Sports Biomechanics journal, a Professional Member for the International Society of Biomechanics in Sport, and speaker and researcher with The Running Clinic.
+Kim Hebert-Losier is the Lead Biomechanics researcher at the Adams Centre for High Performance and Senior Academic for the Division of Health looking after the interest of the Division in the Bay of Plenty area or New Zealand.

-Biomechanics Laboratory: Since 2016, I have led the Biomechanics Laboratory at the Adams Centre for High Performance, which supports both clinical and sport research.
+Biomechanics laboratory: Since 2016, Kim Hebert-Losier has led the Biomechanics Laboratory at the Adams Centre for High Performance, which supports both clinical and sport research.
 The lab features state-of-the-art technology including:

 - 8-camera Qualisys 3D Motion Capture System